EGM: Efficient Visual Grounding Language Models: Method

 \section{Method}

 This section presents our method to equip small models with multi-modal reasoning capability through extended test-time computation.
-More specifically, we train the model using SFT as the starting point, followed by RL training~\cite{guo2025deepseek}.
+More specifically, we train the model with SFT to obtain the thinking pattern, followed by RL training~\cite{guo2025deepseek}.
 We describe the data curation for SFT in Section~\ref{sec:sft_data_curation}, the data curation for RL in Section~\ref{sec:rl_data_curation}, and the training pipeline in Section~\ref{sec:training_pipeline_and_reward}.
-Beyond the standard vanilla grounding task, we extend our method to the amodal grounding, where the model must predict bounding boxes covering both visible and occluded regions of the target objects.
+Beyond the standard vanilla grounding task, we extend our method to the amodal grounding.
+Note that for \textbf{vanilla} grounding and \textbf{amodal} grounding, we curate different training datasets, and train the models \textbf{separately} for these two different tasks on the two different training datasets.
 Statistics of the curated training datasets are summarized in Table~\ref{tab:dataset_statistics}.
 We use proprietary VLMs in the data curation pipeline, and the corresponding prompts are provided in the Appendix~\ref{app:detailsftdata}.